 So, the company’s first jab in the audio market was the Bose 2201 speaker system, which featured about 22 speakers, with the majority of them pointed away from the listener.
 Yet, the goal of playing sounds against the walls and using reflection to improve the soundstage was highly present in this model.
 However, released in 1966, the 2201 model became a total failure, and its production went on for only three years.

 The 2201 model incident followed Amar’s new measurement techniques concerning distortion and frequency response analysis since the current measurement techniques didn’t appear to be compelling enough.
 Therefore, Amar Bose concluded that the sound quality could only depend on the listener’s perception, and with that note, he began in-depth research and analysis of speaker systems.

 So, two years after the first Bose release, Amar developed the company’s second speaker system, the Bose 901, which emerged in the market in 1968.
-Moreover, the new model featured nine drivers, being eight drivers responsible for the mid frequencies facing the walls behind the cabinet and a solo driver pointing for the listener.
-Therefore, the signal bouncing on the walls would be more present than the signal coming directly towards the listener, improving the soundstage dramatically.
+Moreover, the new model featured nine drivers, eight drivers responsible for the mid frequencies facing the walls behind the cabinet and a solo driver pointing to the listener.
+Therefore, the signal bouncing on the walls would be more present than the signal coming directly toward the listener, improving the soundstage dramatically.